nielenseldte/der-pomodoro/README.md

 18. Now you will be taken back to the beginning of your next focus session having cancelled that one
 19. Go to the Stats page and see that your productivity score is no longer 100% since you have now cancelled a session
 20. Test Case complete, but feel free to play around!

+TEST CASE 2 (Only to be performed after test case 1):

+1. You have now already registered and therefore if you restart the app or log out through the top right dropdown, you can Log In with your credentials provided in Test Case 1
+2. Having logged in, navigate to the Stats page and click on 'Reset Stats' in the 'All time stats' block.
+This will reset your statistics by removing all focus sessions and breaks associated with you from the database, but your settings remain unaffected.
+3. You will see a confirmation message asking whether you are sure you want to reset all your stats.
+Click on 'Yes' and watch the page refresh and your statistics are all back to 0, and the chart is empty again.
+4. Now navigate to the Timer and start the 15 minute focus session.
+5. After this session is completed, a break will of course follow, but do not wait through the break, click on the 'Skip' button.
+6. The skip button will skip over your break and go straight to the next focus session for maximum productivity if you are on a roll and not in the mood for a break.
+7. Start the timer again and then navigate to the 'Dashboard' view to see how the timer on the dashboard as well.
+8. The dashboard has a 'Go to Timer' button that takes you straight to the timer screen.
+Click this button.
+9. Now navigate to the 'My Settings' screen again through the dropdown on the top right, and click on the 'Reset to Defaults' button.
+10. Return to the 'Timer' Screen and see your timer display 25:00 minutes instead of 15:00.
+11. Test case Complete

 ## License